How to Save on Hotel Booking

 Savings is the name of the game in corporate travel.
 As a travel manager, you’re always looking to negotiate the best contracts, find the best deals and secure the best hotels at the lowest possible prices.

-1. Consolidate Your Bookings
+1. Consolidate Your Hotel Booking

 The travel industry represents a marketplace where providers compete for your business.
 This gives you negotiating power.
 When you choose to consolidate your bookings with one hotel chain or hospitality provider, you can often negotiate rates that are far lower than what you would pay if just booking a one-off night.